prosper-20/prosper-20/README.md

 - 👋 Hi, I’m @prosper-20
-- It's a pleasure to finally be on this platorm.
-Here's a quick run-down of who i am, my name is Prosper.
-I'm a young tech-enthusiast who's really passionate about Backend Development.
-I enjoy providing solutions to problems using my skill-sets.
+- It's a pleasure to be on this platform finally.
+Here's a quick run-down of who I am, my name is Prosper.
+I'm a young tech enthusiast who's really passionate about Backend Development.
+I enjoy providing solutions to problems using my skill sets.
-- 🌱 I major in Python/Django development and have over 2 years of expeprience.
-I'm looking to collaborate on multiple projects (Both paid and un-paid).
+- 🌱 I major in Python/Django development and have over 2 years of experience.
+I'm looking to collaborate on multiple projects (Both paid and unpaid).

 - 📫 My contact details:
 phone number - (+234) 903-635-6792